11 Characteristics of Happy People

 Happy people learn from their histories and do not let their past define who they are.
 They determine who they are by what they value, not what they do.

 Happy people are true to themselves and others.
 They don’t need to pretend or impress other people to be accepted.
 They want people to like them, but give people the opportunity to make that decision themselves.

 6. Are realistic

 Happy people know we don’t always get what we want and how to manage disappointment.
 Even though they don’t like disappointment, they have the grace to manage it.
-They know reality and truth go hand in hand.
-They know there is another side to a story and consider that to make sound judgements.
+Knowing reality and truth go hand in hand, they know there is always another side to a story and consider this in order to make sound judgments.
 They use their imaginations more for productive creativity instead of suspicion and assumption, especially in regard to relationships.

 Happy people know “always” “never,” and “everyone” are extreme and difficult to prove, so should be used judiciously or with an adverb or qualifier to make explanations accurate and truthful.
 Example: “If you say, everyone [at work, at school] plays on the computer,” that can easily be disputed and difficult to prove.
 Therefore, it isn’t true nor real.
 It just makes you feel okay about doing what you know you shouldn’t.

 7. Understand the real reason for shame and guilt

 Happy people realize shame and guilt are used for protection of self and society by preventing people from acting in pure self-interest and giving people a conscience to do what is right and just.
 Shame and guilt are not tools to get other people to do what you want or mechanisms to punish; that’s manipulation.
 While guilt can motivate us to do the right thing, shame is more destructive.